What is Average Cost?

 You have entered Sales and you haven’t necessarily booked the correct amount of stock value use when sold because you are entering a backdated purchase that may influence the value of stock.

-Adding freight and other charges into purchases where sales already exist for that stock.
+Adding freight and other charges into existing purchases.

 The affect here is that you are changing the stock value booked but subsequent sales are already in the system so that value is adding to the accumulated cost available.
 This can typically result in Zero stock positions but accumulated stock value still existing in the system.